St. Louis County Police Abuse Lawyer

 Police officers and their lawyers may argue that you were doing something illegal or dangerous, or that you are at fault for your injuries.
 They may also try to show that the police didn’t use excessive force.
 However, there are cases where officers try to hide their use of excessive force and brutality.
 They may cover up facts or lie about what happened to protect themselves or others.

-Many times police brutality and misconduct will include the following uses of excessive force:
+It’s important to have an attorney who is experienced in dealing with the police and who can protect your rights.
+Many times, police brutality and misconduct will include the following uses of excessive force:

 For a free case evaluation contact us today.
 Our firm takes cases all over Missouri and Illinois.

-If you or a loved one have been injured by an officer using a Taser, call us today and talk to one of our police brutality and excessive force attorneys today.
+If you or a loved one has been injured by a police officer using a Taser, contact us today to speak with one of our experienced attorneys in police brutality and excessive force cases.

-Police are only permitted to use deadly force in very specific situation.
+Police are only permitted to use deadly force in very specific situations.
 The police may only respond with deadly force when they believe that they, or someone else, is in immediate danger.
-Many times officers respond in an excessive and unreasonable manner with a firearm, Taser, etc. If your loved one was killed by the police, and you believe it was unjustified, contact use today.

 Deadly force can include the use of: